-As a programmer, you often have to debug your code, or the code written by a coworker.
+As a programmer, you often have to debug your own code or code written by a coworker.
 I don't like debugging, but as you know:

 If debugging is the process of removing bugs, then programming must be the process of putting them in.

-Unless you are an extraordinary developer, you'll need to debug your code.
-Visual Studio provides great tools to help you with this task.
-The main features are breakpoints, step by step execution, and viewing the value of the variables:
+Unless you are an extraordinary developer, you will need to debug your code.
+Visual Studio provides great tools to help with this task.
+The main features are breakpoints, step-by-step execution, and inspecting variable values:

 By default, the debugger doesn't always show useful values.
-In the previous screenshot, you cannot quickly distinguish the 2 customer instances.
-Let's see how to improve that and thus, reduce the time needed to debug your application!
+In the previous screenshot, you cannot quickly distinguish the two customer instances.
+Let's see how to improve that and reduce the time spent debugging your application!

 #Override the ToString method

-By default, the value of the ToString method is shown.
-So, the first way to change the display value is to override the ToString method and return something more useful:
+By default, the debugger displays the result of the ToString method.
+The simplest way to improve the display is to override ToString and return something more useful:

 C#